rcl-skillsio/docs/regsitration.md

 nav_order: 2
 ---

-# Register for a Module in Skills.IO
+# Register for a Module in RCL Skills.IO
 **V7**

 In this section, you will learn how to register for a module.
 A **module** is a discrete area of workplace learning in which a learner would achieve competence.
 A *specification* is provided for each module to outline the competences that the learner must achieve to earn a badge for the module.
 The mentor will work with the learner for the learner to achieve the competences.